 Join us as we work to create effective social justice habits by immersing ourselves in a daily exploration of inequity, injustice and what we can do to implement real change.
 Although we encourage you to take the previous 21-day challenge, it is not a prerequisite for participating in this one.

-This 21-day challenge kicks off on MLK Day and is ideally suited to individuals and small groups.
+This 21-day challenge is ideally suited to individuals and small groups.
 We hope that you will invite others from your campus to participate!

 21-Day Challenges are open to CUPA-HR members only.
 All employees at member organizations are considered members of CUPA-HR and only need a CUPA-HR web account linked to their organization to register for the challenge.